 - simple berry sauce

-- Preheat the oven to 325 degrees.
-Combine the crust ingredients in a mixing bowl and beat for a minute or two, until well-combined.
+- Preheat the oven to 325°F. Combine the crust ingredients in a mixing bowl and beat for a minute or two, until well-combined.
 Press into the bottom of your small 4" springform pans or cupcake liners.
 If you are making miniature cheesecake bites, drop about a teaspoon of the crust mixture in the bottom of each cupcake liner.
 Then press it flat.
 Avoid getting too much of the crust on the sides of the cupcake liners, or you won't have much room for the filling.
-Bake the crusts for 10 minutes and then remove from the oven.
+Bake the crusts for 10 minutes and remove from the oven.
 Let cool before filling.

 - Combine the filling ingredients in a mixing bowl and beat for a few minutes, until completely smooth.
 Scoop the filling onto the prepared crusts and smooth the top.
 If you are making bite-size mini cheesecakes, about a tablespoon of the filling mixture will fit in them.

 - Bake the miniature cheesecakes for 20 minutes, or just until set.
 The small cheesecake pans will need to bake for 30-35 minutes, until the center is barely set.
 Remove from the oven, let rest until room temperature and then chill until ready to serve.
 I recommend chilling the cheesecake bites at least 2 hours before serving and chilling the small cheesecakes for at least 4-6 hours.
 Top with chocolate sauce or berries just before serving.
 Enjoy!

 - * If you do not have the small springform pans, I would recommend doubling the filling recipe before attempting to make this in a full-size springform pan.
 Adjust the baking time accordingly.

 These little cheesecakes are so cute!
 I love the almond crust…it must pair so perfectly with the vanilla bean flecks!